Jatropha Business Venture

 Note 3 Jatropha Business Venture

 The Company entered into the bio-fuels business in 2007 by acquiring certain trade secrets, know-how, business plans, term sheets, business relationships, and other information relating to the cultivation and production of seed oil from the Jatropha plant for the production of bio-diesel, and by entering into certain employment agreements and property management agreements.
 Subsequent to entering into these transactions, the Company identified certain real property in Mexico it believed to be suitable for cultivating the Jatropha plant.
 During 2008, GCE Mexico acquired the land in Mexico for the cultivation of the Jatropha plant.
 In July 2009, the Company acquired TAL, which had developed a farm in Belize for cultivation of the Jatropha plant and provided technical advisory services for the propagation of the Jatropha plant.
 In March 2010, the Company formed Asideros 2, a Mexican corporation, which has acquired additional land in Mexico adjacent to the land acquired by Asideros.
-All of these transactions are described in further detail in Note 1 above and in the remainder of the notes.

 Share Exchange Agreement